jvelilla/ReactWebPackEWF/Readme.md

 ### Installing Webpack

-Lets now install our module bundler webpack as a dev dependency since we only need it when we are developing it.
-We also need to install as dev dependencies [webpack-cli](https://www.npmjs.com/package/webpack-cli) to run webpack commands and [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) to run React locally with live reload (useful when we are developing the client side code).
+Lets now install webpack, as a development dependency since we only need for development.
+We also need to install as development dependencies [webpack-cli](https://www.npmjs.com/package/webpack-cli) (to run webpack commands) and [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (to run React locally with live reload)

 ```
 	npm install webpack webpack-cli webpack-dev-server --save-dev